c-sanders/Quaternion/README.md

 q = a + ib + jc + kd
 ```

-where the `$a$` represents the real part of a quaternion and is referred to as a scalar, while
+where the $a$ represents the real part of a quaternion and is referred to as a scalar, while
 $ib + jc + kd$ represent the three imaginary parts of a quaternion and are referred to collectively
 as a vector.

 To help distinguish all three of the imaginary parts of a quaternion from one another - as well as
-from the scalar, the unit values `i`, `j`, and `k` are associated with each of the three
+from the scalar, the unit values $i$, $j$, and $k$ are associated with each of the three
-imaginary parts. `i` is simply equal to the square root of -1 as we saw a moment ago, while `j` and `k`
+imaginary parts. $i$ is simply equal to the square root of -1 as we saw a moment ago, while $j$ and $k$
 are also equal to the square root of -1 and serve the same role for each of the other two imaginary
-parts of a quaternion as `i` does for the first imaginary part.
+parts of a quaternion as $i$ does for the first imaginary part.

 Since $i$, $j$, and $k$ are all equal to the square root of -1, we can state this
 fact rather succinctly, as follows;